| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Easement

 One example is someone using a private road to access their own land.
 Another one that is popular down here in Charleston is a conservation easement.
-This means that the owner has donated a portion of the property to be protected because it has historic, cultural, or environmental significance.
+This means the owner has donated a portion of the property to be protected because it has historical, cultural, or environmental significance.
 The owner can receive tax credits in exchange.

 Eminent domain